 Mutt Strut 5K

 You know who loves to run and walk?
 Your dog!
 Bring your four-legged-BFF to the Mutt Strut 5K.
-All funds raised go directly to support more than 2,000 animals that find their way to the Kennebec Valley Humane Society annually.
+All funds raised go directly to support more than 2,000 animals that find their way to the Kennebec Valley Humane Society annually, and all dog registrations will include a Mutt Strut collar bandana for your dog.
+All dogs are welcome.
+The race will also include a pre-race warm-up and a variety of services by local vendors before and after the race.

-This is a family-friendly, untimed 5K with a focus on gettin’ colorful and having a good time.
-You’ll start off wearing your white Color Dash shirt, and at every kilometer you’ll be doused with blue, sprinkled with green, splashed with yellow, sprayed with orange.
+This is a family-friendly 5K with a focus on gettin’ colorful and having a good time, much like The Color Run.
+At every kilometer you’ll be doused with blue, sprinkled with green, splashed with yellow, sprayed with orange.
+There’s often a color dance party after, too.
+There’s no set date or location yet, but it appears there WILL be a Maine location, so check the website for more info.

 This 4+ mile obstacle course will certainly challenge you.
-It’s split into two categories – one for competitive racers and one for casual participants who are equally focused on coming up with cool team theme costumes and the finish line (but really it’s mostly about the costumes).
-There’s also a Dynamic Dirt Family Fest on June 3.
+It’s split into three categories – one for competitive racers, one for casual participants who are equally focused on coming up with cool team theme costumes and the finish line (but really it’s mostly about the costumes), and a family category, which competes on a shorter course.
+After the obstacle course, you will be rewarded at the finish line with food trucks, beer and great music.

 Enjoy a sunset race course with Casco Bay Views in South Portland.
 There’s a 1.2-mile course for walkers and a 5K course for runners.
 The Twilight 5K finishes with live music provided by Tickle, awards, a pizza party, and beer tent provided by Shipyard Brewing Company.

 Dress up like a sailor, pirate or mermaid (hopefully with a tail designed for mobility) for this inaugural 5K in Kennebunk.
-The race starts and ends on the grounds of the beautiful Franciscan Monastery in Kennebunk, Maine.
-Wind down Beach Avenue to the waterfront and run in the sand toward character photo stops.
+The race starts and ends on the grounds of the Pilot House and Boatyard in Kennebunk.
+Wind though the back of the Franciscan Monastery and down Beach Avenue to the waterfront and run in the sand toward character photo stops.
 (Don’t you love it when races build-in photo opp stops?
 I do.)
+There will also be a 1K kids run loop on the grounds of the Pilot House Boatyard.

 Craft Brew Races